Neoteroi/BlackSheep-Docs/docs/mvc-project-template.md

 placeholders and pass a model having properties whose names match their key to the `view` function.

-For example, modify `hello.html` to use dynamic content from a model:
+For example, modify `hello.jinja` to use dynamic content from a model:

 ```html
   <div style="margin: 10em 2em;">